jruels/ansible-best-practices/labs/access_lab/indext_new.md

   5. Enter `JustM300` as the password
   6. Click `Yes`

-Repeat these steps to Open a RDP Session to Target 2 while keeping this session open

 ## Clone the ClassFiles Repo

 Continue to do the following steps inside of Window Target 1 RDP Session